(4.9 / 5 based on 41 ratings) See all reviews

 At Slater & Zurz LLP our dog bite attorneys have decades of experience in successfully handling claims of dog bite victims either through negotiations with the dog owner’s insurance company or litigation.

 Our attorneys are well-acquainted with Ohio statutes enacted to ensure the rights of dog bite victims and know that acting quickly following a dog attack is vital to protecting these rights.
 An immediate investigation can help establish liability for the bite and determine whether insurance coverage applies.

 The Consultation is Free and You Pay Nothing Unless We Win Your Case!

-Whether an unleashed, stray dog has savagely attacked your nine-year-old while they was walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz LLP dog bite attorneys can protect your rights and work on getting you the best result available.
+Whether an unleashed, stray dog has savagely attacked your nine-year-old while they were walking home from school or dogs attacked you in a park and you wound up hospitalized for your injuries, Slater & Zurz LLP dog bite attorneys can protect your rights and work on getting you the best result available.